This website uses cookies to ensure you get the best experience on our website. Learn more

 Appealing both to safari purists and those seeking a little luxury, Naboisho Camp is one of the most upmarket ...

 ... of the handful of small, unfenced camps in the relatively little-visited Mara Naboisho Conservancy, just north of Kenya's Maasai Mara National Reserve.
-Surrounded by untouched savannah and dense thicket, it is located in a game-rich area where guests frequently witness spectacular wildlife events.
+Surrounded by 50,000 acres of untouched savannah and dense thicket, it is located in a game-rich area where guests frequently witness spectacular wildlife events.
+In 2024, Naboisho Camp underwent a full refurbishment of the rooms and main area.
+The fresh new look is elegant and spacious; while still maintaining its authentic safari feel.

-Very well run and smoothly hosted Naboisho Camp is hard to fault.
-Standards of service and food are excellent and the comfort and sense of space extend throughout the camp.
-While the generously spread tents are capacious and smart they have retained a feel of the bush with their open-air safari showers.
+Naboisho Camp is hard to fault with its highly personable team and seamless service.
+Food is excellent and the comfort and sense of space extend throughout the camp.
+While the generously spread tents are capacious and smart, they have retained a feel of the bush with their open-air safari showers and canvas walls.
 The guiding is superb, and the wildlife experience first-rate.
 Most of all, while the camp is a substantial and permanent set-up, its impact on the local environment feels relatively low and guests can expect exciting wildlife action on their doorstep.

 Accommodation